SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/migration.md

   ```bash
   npm i @types/node@22 -D
   ```

 - upgrade Angular to version v18 and then to v19
+- Modernize your app migrated to Angular 19

 ## Update Angular to 18 and 19